U.S. willing to share airwaves with commercial users

 The agency had no forecast on how long it could take because the process would require a system-by-system evaluation to determine which government operations were suited for relocation and which could share with commercial users.

-Operators such as AT&T and Verizon Wireless, a venture of Verizon Communications Inc (VZ.N) and Vodafone Group Plc (VOD.L), have called on the government to make good on its promise to find more spectrum for wireless customers.
+Operators such as AT&T and Verizon Wireless, a venture of Verizon Communications Inc and Vodafone Group Plc , have called on the government to make good on its promise to find more spectrum for wireless customers.

 Without more efficient use of the nation’s spectrum, there is a risk consumers will experience clogged networks, more dropped calls and slower connection speeds on wireless devices.